WintonCentre/python-fuzzy-plots/README.md

 # Uncertainty Plots with python and plotly.
-Fuzzy Plots using python and plotly showing uncertainty.
-Similar to (x chart?) by Office for National Statistics.
+Fan charts and their variations explored by the Winton Centre for Risk and Evidence Communication.
+Similar to fan chart by Office for National Statistics.
-(TODO: insert pic)

 Creates fuzzy boundaries around confidence interval at 30%, 60%, 95%.